BOOK STORE > This Season’s Featured Books

 IN THE SPIRIT OF CRAZY HORSE

-February 6, 2023, marks a Global Day of Solidarity with Leonard Peltier, in which people around the world are calling on United States President Joe Biden to finally grant Leonard clemency.
-February 6 also marks the beginning of Leonard's 48th year of political imprisonment.
+February 6, 2023, is a Global Day of Solidarity with Leonard Peltier, a day when people worldwide are urging United States President Joe Biden to finally grant Leonard clemency.
+This date also marks the beginning of Leonard's 48th year of political imprisonment.
+Looking ahead, on June 10, 2024, Leonard is up for parole.
+This could potentially be Peltier’s final parole hearing and his last chance for freedom.
+It's essential to show your support for Leonard.
+Join Indigenous Peoples and the Amnesty International Campaign to #FreeLeonardPeltier.

 AN APPEAL FOR CLEMENCY NOW!